PStewart1/Bubble_Pie/README.md

 * Clone this repository: `git clone "https://github.com//PStewart1/Bubble_Pie"`
 * Install [Pygame](https://www.pygame.org/wiki/GettingStarted)
 * Run the game: `python3 main.py`
-* You can also play it in the browser [here](http://paul-stewart.tech/).
-  (Though it will perform better when run locally.)

 ## How to Play
 Keyboard controls: